chipsalliance/ideas/gsoc-2024-ideas.md

 ## Interactive Python interpreter for [Synlig](https://github.com/chipsalliance/synlig)

-TCL interpreters are ubiquitous among various RTL design tools.
+Synlig is a SystemVerilog-capable front-end to Yosys.
-Likewise Synlig relies on the TCL interpreter provided by Yosys.
+Like many RTL design tools, currently Synlig relies on the TCL interpreter provided by Yosys.
-This is starting to change, more and more modern tools start migrating to more modern languages as interpreters.
+More and more tools in the space are however adopting modern languages like Python as their interpreters which opens up a lot of powerful capabilities and integrations, and better fits the expected skillset of a more general software audience.
-The goal of this project is to equip Synlig with its own, optional Python interpreter.
-It should be possible to use it both interactively and through standalone Python scripts.
+The goal of this project is to add its own, optional Python interpreter to Synlig, which would enable usage both interactively and through standalone Python scripts.

 ### Expected Outcome